chipsalliance/aib-phy-hardware/i3d/docs/Params.md

   * Architectures except 0 or 1 will require more sideband signaling (not yet implemented).
 * submodSize (Int)
   * Maximum number of data bits (Tx/Rx, each) in a sub-module.
 Dictated by timing requirements.
+* pinSide (String)
+  * One of "N", "S", "E", "W".
+Applied on the default (non-mirrored/rotated) orientation.
 * dataBundle (Bundle)
   * A Chisel Bundle object of all the IOs in the leader.
   * Each element must have a Direction (Input, Output) specified.